 Laying Down Color

 Applying color shouldn’t be a big challenge for anyone.
 The Goldfaber lays down color quite easily without much pressure.
 After a bit of scribbling, the layers of color do develop a waxy sheen or bloom.
 I know that’s an issue for many color pencil artists.
 That might be an issue for me if I had to do any scanning.
 (See my thoughts on digitizing below.)
-But this can possibly be resolved with some odorless mineral spirits, which I don’t have.
+But this can possibly be resolved with some odorless mineral spirits [Amazon], which I don’t have.

 If you’re not too experienced using color pencils, blending colors can be a bit tricky.
 It also doesn’t help that there are multiple options for blending.
 As mentioned earlier, Goldfaber color pencils are quite similar to Prismacolor wax-based color pencils.
 I also want to note, the ability to blend color pencils heavy depends upon the surface that you use.
 When first testing Goldfaber color pencils, I started with a sheet of Yupo paper.
 That surface was a little too slick for my purposes.
 On Yupo, it was too easy to over-blend, which resulted in loosing color.